Quality of Life

 The city’s older neighborhoods are generally north of 95th Street, where well-maintained and picturesque homes date to the post-World War II migration of families from Kansas City’s inner neighborhoods to the suburbs.
-These older neighborhoods offer first-time homebuyers excellent choices with prices starting around $140,000.
+These older neighborhoods offer first-time homebuyers excellent choices.
 To help maintain these historic neighborhoods, the City of Overland Park offers programs to assist homeowners with property maintenance.

 Residential development has burgeoned south of Interstate 435, expanding the city limits as far south as 203rd Street.
 Real estate in southern Overland Park is ideal for those who want to invest in a larger, feature-packed home and are relocating from a more expensive market.

 Newer options in the local housing market have been mixed-use developments where townhomes, condos, lofts and apartments share a village-like setting with retail and office space and entertainment venues, giving residents an urban lifestyle where they can walk to shops, dining, entertainment and everyday services.
 There are a number of new housing properties in and near downtown Overland Park, including Avenue 80, InterUrban Lofts, and The Promontory, with more housing options developing at locations like CityPlace.

 Source: City of Overland Park, American Community Survey, Johnson County, County Economic Research Institute (CERI), ESRI, U.S. Census Bureau